AlejandroMonteseirin/Capitole-frontent-technical-test/README.md

 1. Listing (with filter)

-    heroes-list.component, that contains heroes-table.component.
+    - Formed by heroes-list.component, that contains heroes-table.component.
     - The filter is made from the Angular Material preset filter, and due to the requirement of "*minimizing the ammount of times that the events is lauched*" I have used a "keydown.enter" instead of "keyup" this way the filter launches when enter is pressed in the keyboard.
 Also, a button has been added that launch the filter to improve the user experience.
     - The list consists of an Angular Material Table, with pagination and sorting.
-The pagination is done in the frontend for this prototype, if a lot of heroes is going to be added in the future, it will be recommended to paginate in the Server-Side to avoid overloading the frontend.
+The pagination is done in the frontend for this prototype, if a lot of heroes are going to be added in the future, it will be recommended to paginate in the Server-Side to avoid overloading the frontend.
-    - To complete the requiriment "*The first letter of the heroes must be capitalized*" I created a custom pipe "capitalizeFirst" and added in the name like this {{row.name | capitalizeFirst }}.
-However, later I found that there are a default pipe in angular called "titlecase", in any case I have left the custom pipe to show how to develop customs pipes. this way the name allways will have the first letter capitalized despite being not capitalized from the backend without modifying  the original value.
+    - To complete the requirement "*The first letter of the heroes must be capitalized*" I created a custom pipe "capitalizeFirst" and added in the name like this {{row.name | capitalizeFirst }}.
+However, later I found out that there are a default pipe in angular called "titlecase", in any case I have left the custom pipe to show how to develop customs pipes.
+By this way the name will always have the first letter capitalized, despite being not capitalized from the backend, without modifying the original value.
     - The modal to confirm the deletions is from Angular Material, using the component in /dialogs/delete-confirmation
     - For mocking proposes, a button "Insert mock Heroes" has been added.
 It allows inserting 10 prebuilt heroes as long as there are no heroes in the list.